-- Longer children’s jacket (parka) with a hood.
-The sleeves end with cuffs with elastic bands.
-There is a drawstring at the waist, in the hood, and in the bottom hem (all are hidden in their individual casings).
+- This is a pattern for a long children's jacket (parka) with a hood.
+The hems of the sleeves are finished with elastic bands.
+There is a drawstring at the waist, in the hood, and in the bottom hem (all are hidden in their casings).

-- You can find detailed sewing instructions for this jacket here: How to sew kid’s jacket HELLO BUDDY
+You can find detailed sewing instructions for this jacket here:

 The required amount of material:

 - Sizes 80–104 1.3 m / 52"